Austin Nature & Science Center Exhibits

 Art In Public Places

-The Art in Public Places program requests proposals from visual artists or artist teams to design, fabricate, install and de-install artworks to based at city-owned locations around the city, including ANSC.
+The Art in Public Places program requests proposals from visual artists to design, fabricate, install and de-install artworks to based at city-owned locations around the city, including ANSC.
 More information about temporary exhibition of public art across Austin, visit the AIPP website.

 - Permanent Installations